DFE-Digital/fh-services/docs/arch/ADR027-build-data-warehouse.md

   components which bring new maintenance and infrastructure costs.

-- Selected despite it being hard to manage Azure data factory (ADF) pipelines using terraform, increasing the overhead of creating new environments.
+- Selected despite it being hard to manage Azure data factory (ADF) pipelines using Terraform, increasing the overhead of creating new environments.

 - Selected because the usage of a 'star schema' data warehouse would make any new metric requirements easy to provide, provided the right data is loaded.

-- Selected despite the difficulty of changing ADF pipelines and their tendendy to produce errorsif implemented with steps that rely on the underlying data schema, such as stored procedures.
+- Selected despite the difficulty of changing ADF pipelines and their tendendy to produce errors if implemented with steps that rely on the underlying data schema, such as stored procedures.

-- Selected despite not making use of a key feature of ADF which is its ability to graphically create pipelines.
+- Selected despite not making use of a key feature of ADF which is its ability to graphically create and edit data pipelines through a drag-and-drop editor.

 ### Option 2 - Directly query any service-related metrics